-Gender role expectations are strong drivers – 70% of women and 48% of men agreed that society expects women to behave in ways which create roadblocks to women’s leadership success.
+Gender role expectations are strong drivers – 70% of women and 48% of men agreed that society expects women to behave in ways that create roadblocks to women’s leadership success.
 These expectations are particularly strong around family responsibilities, and especially in Asia.
 The common perception is that if something happens at home the woman must take off work, while men must focus on their career.
 The bias affects both men and women.

 Perception of Gender Barriers

 From the start, the study reveals a huge gap between how men and women perceive the issues.
 When asked about opportunities for men and women in the workplace, they were considered equal by 59% of the men respondents compared with only 37% of the women – a 22 percentage point gap.
 Only 44% of men surveyed agreed there is a pay gap, compared with 72% of women – a 28 percentage point gap.
 These gaps contribute to women’s lack of support, systemic challenges, and a sense of powerlessness.